 Normal Reload, Empty Cache & Hard Reload features in Chrome

-Typically, there are typically 3 types of caches in Windows which you can flush easily – Memory Cache, DNS Cache and Thumbnails Cache.
-Clearing the Memory Cache helps free up some system memory, while clearing the Thumbnail Cache can free up space in your hard disk.
+Typically, there are three types of caches in Windows, which you can flush easily – Memory Cache, DNS Cache, and Thumbnails Cache.
+Clearing the Memory Cache helps free up some system memory while clearing the Thumbnail Cache can free up space in your hard disk.
 Clearing the DNS Cache fixes your internet connection problem.

 Next, right-click on the browser Reload button visible in the upper right-hand corner of your computer screen.
 Now, you can find 3 Reload Options displayed: